Jeremiah 31

 Jeremiah 31 is the thirty-first chapter of the Book of Jeremiah in the Hebrew Bible or the Old Testament of the Christian Bible.
 It is numbered as Jeremiah 38 in the Septuagint.
 The book contains prophecies attributed to the prophet Jeremiah, and is one of the Books of the Prophets (Nevi'im).
 This chapter is notable for the passage about the "New Covenant" (31:31-34) of God with His restored people and the quoting of 31:15 in the “Massacre of the Innocents" narrative (Gospel of Matthew 2:16-18).
 The Jerusalem Bible refers to chapters 30 and 31 as "the Book of Consolation", and Lutheran theologian Ernst Hengstenberg calls these two chapters "the triumphal hymn of Israel’s salvation".
+For Annesley William Streane, chapters 30-33 form a unit whose "whole tone" speaks of hope, contrasting with earlier passages marked with melanchony and prophecies of punishment.

 Text

 The original text of Jeremiah 31 was written in the Hebrew language.
-This chapter is divided into 40 verses in Christian Bible, but only 39 verses in Hebrew Bible, because verse 31:1 in Christian Bible is verse 30:25 in Hebrew Bible.
+This chapter is divided into 40 verses in Christian Bibles, but only 39 verses in the Hebrew Bible, because verse 31:1 in Christian Bibles is verse 30:25 in Hebrew Bibles.
 This article follows the common numbering in Christian English Bible versions, with notes to the numbering in Hebrew Bible versions.